The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Introduction

 \para{Our contributions}

-In this context, our paper seeks to provide a precise characterization of the last-iterate convergence rate of \aclp{BPM}, as a function of the Bregman divergence defining the method and the local geometry that it induces.
-To treat this question in as general a setting as possible, we focus throughout on \ac{VI} problems of the form
+Our paper seeks to quantify the last-iterate convergence rate of \aclp{BPM} as a function of the Bregman divergence defining the method and the local geometry that it induces.
+To treat this question in as general a manner as possible, we focus on \ac{VI} problems of the form

 where $\points$ is a closed convex subset of a finite-dimensional normed space $\pspace$, and $\vecfield \from \points \to \dspace$ is a (possibly non-monotone) single-valued operator on $\points$ with values in $\dspace$, the dual of $\pspace$.
 This problem is a staple of many areas of mathematical programming, game theory and data science, as it provides a template for ``optimization beyond minimization'' \textendash\ \ie for problems where finding an optimal solution does not necessarily involve minimizing a loss function.
 In particular, in addition to standard minimization problems \textendash\ which are recovered when $\vecfield = \nabla\obj$ for some smooth function $\obj$ \textendash\ the general formulation \eqref{eq:VI} includes saddle-point problems, games, complementarity problems, etc.; for an introduction, see \cite{FP03} and references therein.